MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ## DESCRIPTION

-The **Set-CMDeviceCollectionVariable** cmdlet changes the settings of a device collection variable.
+Use this cmdlet to change a device collection variable.

+Default collections can't have variables.
+Any collection that you target should have an ID that starts with the site code, not `SMS`.

+For more information, see [How to set task sequence variables](/mem/configmgr/osd/understand/using-task-sequence-variables#bkmk_set).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).